axiomattik/til/bash/quick-substitution.md

 bar black sheep bar black sheep
 ```

 Maybe that wasn't quite what I was aiming for.
-Maybe I'll leave it as an exercise for the reader to improve that last command.
+I'll leave it as an exercise for the reader to improve that last command.